artintellica/artintellica/ts/www-artintellica-com/docs/blog/0089-rl-torch-46-policies.md

 +++
-title = "Learn Reinforcement Learning with PyTorch, Part 4.6: Policies, Value Functions, and Bellman Equations" author = "Artintellica" date = "2025-06-13"
+title = "Learn Reinforcement Learning with PyTorch, Part 4.6: Policies, Value Functions, and Bellman Equations" author = "Artintellica" date = "2025-06-14"
 +++

 ## Introduction

 You've explored value estimation via Monte Carlo and TD, but what are we really estimating?
 At the heart of RL are **value functions** and the **Bellman equations**, which build the mathematical backbone for all value-based RL.
-Understanding and *solving* Bellman equations helps demystify why value learning works at all.
+Understanding and _solving_ Bellman equations helps demystify why value learning works at all.

 In this post, you’ll:

 - Solve a small Bellman system by hand and with PyTorch/Numpy
 - Compute both state-value ($V$) and action-value ($Q$) functions for a given policy
 - Evaluate random and greedy policies in simple MDPs
 - Visualize policies and value functions in grid worlds